11 ways to cook celeriac by Sat Bains

-In its raw state, celeriac won't win any beauty contests, but Sat Bains has devised seven ways to transform it into the belle of the ball
+In its raw state, celeriac won't win any beauty contests, but Sat Bains has devised 11 ways to transform it into the belle of the ball

 As a raw material, celeriac doesn't look promising.
 It makes a nice purée.
 It gives a kick to a split pea soup.
 It's the basis of the classic celery rémoulade salad.
 Beyond these go-to recipes, few would give it a second glance, or a second chance.